Updated on December 3, 2022 by Sarina Tariq

 Press in place.

-Step 8 Press in place.
+Press in place.
 If you want a secure opening you can top stitch along the slit opening.
-Hand stitch the edges to the fabric.
+As for edges of the fabric, do the stitches by hand

 2. Finish the slits with binding

 Mark the slit on your fabric.
 Cut out 1-inch wide bias tape long enough for binding the whole slit.

 Now you have to bind the edge of your slit with a bias-cut fabric strip.

 When you reach the top point Open up the whole slit till it is a straight line.

 To sew the binding, keep the bias tape right sides down on the right side up fabric piece slit edge.
 Sew with a 1/4 inch seam allowance.

 After this turn the other edge of the bias strip to the back and fold 1/4 inch inside.
 Pin in place.

 You can now stitch from the top along the fabric edge (stitch in the ditch basically) catching the back folded edge.

 Now when the binding is complete, fold the area right sides inside and together, like this.